elix/rfcs/proposals/0000-selection-aria.md

     // Letting the mixin pick the role. const tabList = new TabList();
     document.appendChild(tabList);
-    tabList.getAttribute('role'); // "listbox", the default
+    tabList.getAttribute('role'); // "tablist" (this component's default role)

     // Handling role on a per-element basis. const menu = new TabList();
     tabList.setAttribute('role', 'menu');
     document.appendChild(tabList);
-    tabList.getAttribute('role')  // "menu", since mixin left the role alone.
+    tabList.getAttribute('role')  // "menu" (mixin left the role alone).

 The `itemRole` default is applied in the `[symbols.itemAdded]` method, which the component's implementation must invoke when new items are added.
-(That responsibility will typically be handled by another mixin to be designed later.)
+That responsibility will typically be handled by a mixin to be designed later.

 ## `id` attribute on the items